 Steve Keane is of counsel in the firm’s Intellectual Property Group.
-Mr. Keane focuses his practice on patent litigation, with an emphasis on Hatch-Waxman pharmaceutical litigation.
+Mr. Keane focuses his practice on patent litigation, with an emphasis on life sciences.

 Combining his extensive experience as a scientist with years of patent practice and a deep understanding of industry, Mr. Keane advises clients on a wide variety of patent matters and on all phases of patent litigation.
-He has litigated Hatch-Waxman and other patent disputes in federal courts throughout the country and also has substantial experience litigating Section 337 investigations before the U.S. International Trade Commission.
-He has been lead associate in several multi-week patent trials and in several appeals to the Federal Circuit.
+He has litigated BPCIA, Hatch-Waxman, and other patent disputes in federal courts throughout the country and also has substantial experience litigating Section 337 investigations before the U.S. International Trade Commission.
+His experience includes several multi-week patent trials and several appeals to the Federal Circuit.
 Mr. Keane also has significant experience negotiating settlement and license agreements arising from patent disputes, particularly in the pharmaceutical context.
 In 2013, Mr. Keane spent several months as in-house counsel at Sandoz Inc., the second largest generic pharmaceutical company in the U.S., where he was embedded in all aspects of Hatch-Waxman patent litigation and settlement strategy.
 Before joining Morrison & Foerster, Mr. Keane was a senior project scientist at an engineering consulting firm, serving as the point person for all strategic decisions and stakeholder negotiations.

 Mr. Keane maintains an active pro bono practice.
 In that capacity, he successfully first-chaired a jury trial to unanimous verdict on behalf of the County of San Diego and has fought aggressively for children's rights.
 He is part of the Morrison & Foerster pro bono team that won a precedent-setting summary judgment victory for foster children in California, an effort that earned the team the President’s Pro Bono Service Award from the State Bar of California and selection as one of five Outstanding Pro Bono Projects of 2010 by the Daily Journal.
 Mr. Keane also spearheaded an effort to increase public disclosure of county welfare documents following fatal child abuse, obtaining a writ of mandamus against a state agency and earning the Shining Star Award from the Children’s Advocacy Institute.
 Mr. Keane has also received the Pro Bono Publico Award from Casa Cornelia Law Center for outstanding contribution to the legal profession and Special Congressional Recognition for outstanding service to the community.